 Is the proposed concept and approach based on sound scientific analysis and technical rigour?
-Are the proposed milestones appropriate, feasible and technically sound?
-Are feasible milestones set out for the 18-month timeline of this grant?
+Is the proposed proof of concept appropriate, feasible and technically sound?
+Are feasible activities set out for the 12-month timeline of this grant?
 Does the approach represent an efficient use of resources?
 Does the environment in which the work will be performed contribute to the probability of success?
-Does the approach take advantage of unique features of the scientific environments, including partnerships with industry?
+Does the approach take advantage of unique opportunities, including partnerships with industry?